HydroModPy/HydroModPy/docs/readthedocs/source/capability_gallery/cases/calibration_twin_boussinesq_fixed_head_piecewise_k_modflow6.rst

 - Read the configuration figure first: it summarizes the truth parameters, observations, bounds, and weighting that define the inverse problem.
 - Read the objective landscape next: it shows where the evaluated candidates cluster, whether the objective is sharply constrained, and where the best retained solution sits relative to the truth.
 - Read the objective trace as the chronology of the search.
 It shows whether the method quickly stabilizes, improves gradually, or keeps wandering through flat regions.
-- Read the posterior figure as the full retained parameter distribution, not as a single answer.
-A wide or multi-modal posterior indicates residual ambiguity even when one candidate has the lowest cost.

 .. figure:: /_static/capability_gallery/calibration/calibration_twin_boussinesq_fixed_head_piecewise_k_modflow6__configuration.png
    :alt: Calibration Twin: Piecewise-K 1D configuration figure